Legandjl/blog_admin/README.md

 User can Create, Read, Update and Delete blog posts and comments.

+Posts and Comments use pagination to load data in blocks.

 The application allows editing markdown in browser, allowing the user to view how the blog post will be rendered before submitting it.

 ## Notes